When was the last time you held a weekly review?

 - What did I accomplish or work on this week?

 - What are my most important task(s) for next week?

-- How many hours did I spend writing?
+- How many hours did I spend working on my priorities?

-- How did I market my writing or my work?
+- How did I market or promote my work?

 - What events are in my calendar for the previous/next seven days I need to act on?

 - What should I stop doing or say no to?

 - Am I moving towards or away from my long-term goals?